Complete statistics for your WordPress site.

 Also, if your running an internal test site with non-routable IP addresses (like 192.168.x.x or 172.28.x.x or 10.x.x.x), these addresses will come up as unknown always.

-The webcrawler detection code has be Fixes and will now exclude them from your stats, don't worry, it now reflects a more accurate view of actual visitors to your site.
+The webcrawler detection code has been fixed and will now exclude them from your stats, don't worry, it now reflects a more accurate view of actual visitors to your site.

 The GeoIP code requires several things to function, PHP 5.3 or above, the bcmath extension, the cURL extension and PHP cannot be running in safe mode.
 All of these conditions are checked for but there may be additional items required.
 Check your PHP log files and see if there are any fatal errors listed.